 Are you applying to a government job that requires you to upload your federal resume to USAJOBS or a specific agency website?
 To make a resume with proper federal resume formatting, include these sections:

-Here’s how to write and format each section of a federal resume:
+Here’s how to write and format each section of your federal resume:

 1. Applicant information

-Then list any of the following that apply to you:
+Then list any of the following details that apply to you:

 - desired job details